 How to find a real credit counselor

-Finally, interview each agency—you can use the FTC’s list of questions to ask credit counselors.
+Finally, interview each agency—you can use the FTC’s list of recommended topics to ask credit counselors about.
 One key question to ask is, “What if I can’t afford to pay your fees or make contributions?”
 If an agency refuses services, the FTC says to move on.
 Real credit counselors may offer services for free or at a low cost, based on your financial situation.

 Mr. Cooper’s credit repair FAQs

 Now that you know the basics, here are a few tips for Mr. Cooper customers about working with us on credit repair requests.